telekom/mp-dccp/Documentation/driver-api/firmware/built-in-fw.rst

 * Some firmware files may be really large in size.
 The remote-proc subsystem is an example subsystem which deals with these sorts of firmware
-* The firmware may need to be scraped out from some device specific location dynamically, an example is calibration data for for some WiFi chipsets.
+* The firmware may need to be scraped out from some device specific location dynamically, an example is calibration data for some WiFi chipsets.
 This calibration data can be unique per sold device.